PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 	Beast: {

 		// Returns an array of beasts eaten (e.g. prey).
-		// This is a field within db.json, so simply field
+		// This is a field corresponding to an array of IDs
-		// for each beast and see what beasts match this id
+		// within db.json; so this matches those IDs to Beast
-		// and then return as array.
+		// objects and then returns those objects as an array.
 		// Parent argument is beast that API is currently
 		// focussed on e.g. housefly.
 		eats (parent) {